TENNIS PLAYER

 Milan Šrejber (Czech pronunciation: [ˈmɪlan ˈʃrɛjbr̩]) (born 30 December 1963) is a former tennis player from Czechoslovakia, who represented his native country at the 1988 Summer Olympics in Seoul.
 There he reached the semi-finals of the men's doubles competition, partnering Miloslav Mečíř.
 The pair was defeated by America's eventual winners Ken Flach and Robert Seguso, but still won the bronze medal.
 The right-hander won one career singles title (Rye Brook, 1988), and reached his highest ATP singles ranking of World No. Read more on Wikipedia

-His biography is available in different languages on Wikipedia.
-Milan Šrejber is the 752nd most popular tennis player, the 933rd most popular biography from Czechia and the 40th most popular Czech Tennis Player.
+His biography is available in 18 different languages on Wikipedia (up from 17 in 2024).
+Milan Šrejber is the 847th most popular tennis player (down from 752nd in 2024), the 966th most popular biography from Czechia (down from 933rd in 2019) and the 47th most popular Czech Tennis Player.

 Memorability Metrics